AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/system-settings/dmx-output-mapping.md

 > This is often used to connect a backup console into a system by giving it a lower sACN priority setting than the master.

-<strong>Block RDM:</strong> If enabled, RDM traffic is blocked on this module.
+&nbsp;<strong>Block RDM:</strong> If enabled, RDM traffic is blocked on this module.

-<strong>Synchronization Address:</strong> If not zero, sets the universe used to
-synchronise the DMX frames sent from the console.
+&nbsp;<strong>Synchronization Address:</strong> If not zero, sets the universe used to synchronise the DMX frames sent from the console.
 Listening devices will receive all DMX frames and then wait for a packet on the synchronisation universe before using or retransmitting the DMX frames.
 Synchronous sACN reduces tearing effects which can result from non-synchronised universes.
 If set to zero, synchronisation is disabled.

-<strong>Ethernet xxx:</strong> Selects whether you want this protocol outputting on
-this Ethernet adapter.
+&nbsp;<strong>Ethernet xxx:</strong> Selects whether you want this protocol outputting on this Ethernet adapter.
 If there are multiple adaptors in the system you can select more than one, and identical information will be sent out on each one.